Luljam/Luljam/README.md

 - 👋 Hi, I’m @Luljam
-- 👀 I'm interested in system development  for web
+- 👀 I'm interested in system development for web api
 - 🌱 I’m currently learning Asp Net Core MVC, javascript, angular and designer pattern
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: lucianofdebrito@gmail.com